awalsh128/awalsh128.github.io/_posts/2022-02-14-interviews-are-the-worst.md

 ### Online Exercises

 Online IDEs and sets of exercises that you can drill on are useful (e.g. GeeksForGeeks, HackerRank).
 I usually pick the data structures and algorithms exercises and just grind on them several times until it becomes second nature.
 Experiment with different sites and see which one works best for you.
 The key is that you are able to get through the exercises fairly quickly.
 A good site should be able to build you up by difficulty so that you can get muscle strength.

+## Conclusion

+That was a lot but I hope it helps.
+This is rather a brain dump for me of all the thoughts I have had on interviewing in my career.
+If I were to summarize in just a few points, it would be to:

+* Drill and drill and drill everyday for several weeks.
+* Go through all the data structures and algos.
+* Go through all the problem spaces and make up combinations.
+* Mock interview and challenge yourself to socially uncomfortable situations.

+Lastly and most importantly is to know that you can do this.
+In my experience, lack of preparation has been the biggest hit on candidates not getting a job.
+Put in the time and it will help a lot in getting there.
+Good luck!